 These aren't complex workflows.
 They're just workflows — and they're the kind of work an agent does while you focus on the things that actually need you.

-The average SMB spends $18,000 a year on AI-related tools and subscriptions.
+The average small business spends more than $10,000 a year on AI products and services, with more than half spending over that threshold, according to Service Direct's 2025 SMB AI Survey.
 Most of that is exactly this: paying for smarter versions of things you already needed.
 The question is whether you're getting full value from that spend — or just the fraction your vendor decided to automate.

 Your Workflow, Extended